Another Word For STRONG_INFLUENCE

 height

-Noun : The distance from the base of something to the top of said thing.
+Noun : The distance from the base to the top of something.

 Noun : The distance of something above the ground or some other chosen level.